-There should be a clear indication of the expected outcome(s) of the proposed SRC activity (e.g., publications, presentations, student training, preliminary stage of a large project, etc.), including how the proposed SRC activity will prepare the applicant for future externally funded applications where appropriate.
+There should be a clear indication of the expected outcome(s) of the proposed SRC project (e.g., publications, presentations, preliminary stage of a large project, community engagement initiatives/outreach, etc.), including any relevant student/HQP training.
+As appropriate, proposals should indicate how the SRC project will prepare the applicant for future externally funded opportunities.

-iii) List of References (maximum 1 page)
+iii.
+List of References (maximum 1 page)

-c) Budget and Budget Justification (maximum 1 page)
+c.
+Budget and Budget Justification (maximum 1 page) An itemized budget explaining the relationship of the funds requested to the

-An itemized budget explaining the relationship of the funds requested to the proposed SRC activity.
+An itemized budget explaining the relationship of the funds requested to the proposed SRC project.

-Note on eligible expenses: Funds can be used only for research-related costs that are acceptable under SSHRC guidelines and must conform to the university's guidelines regarding pay and benefit rates and allowable expenses.
-Please refer to the Financial Services website for guidance.
+Note on eligible expenses: Funds can be used only for research-related costs, including costs related to the Indigenous community or research partnership(s) and those that conform to the university's guidelines regarding pay and benefit rates and allowable expenses.
+Please refer to the financial services website for guidance.

-2) Updated Common CV (CCV)
+2. Updated Common CV (CCV)

 Please submit your updated CCV.
 If you cannot provide a CV in CCV format, please submit your updated OCGS CV.
 See "Curriculum Vitae (CV) in the OCGS Format" on the Faculty Affairs website.
+Please highlight, in yellow, relevant key contributions related to the proposal.